steve303/FEA-ML/README.md

-# Sample Code
+# Presentation and Sample Code
-A small portion of the data is presented in the sample code file: FEA_ML_pres01.ipynb (to view click link above)
+Go to the link above: FEA_ML_pres01.ipynb